-CYT 607: Cytology of the Respiratory Tract 2 Credit Hour(s)
+CYT 607: Cytology of the Respiratory Tract 2 Credit Hour(s) 3 Credit Hour(s)

 This course is designed to provide students with the knowledge base needed to report and diagnose infectious, benign and malignant lesions of the respiratory tract and to triage those specimens that are malignant to immunohistochemistry (IHC), flow cytometry and molecular testing.
 The course is offered off-site at Roswell Park Cancer Institute.
 (GR)